adam-beckett-1999/Semaphore-Discord-Bot/README.md

 ## Features

-- Secure Discord interaction verification using Ed25519 signatures (FastAPI endpoint)
-- Trigger SemaphoreUI playbooks via Discord button interactions (both FastAPI and discord.py bot)
+- Trigger SemaphoreUI playbooks via Discord button interactions
-- Slash command `/playbooks` in Discord to bring up interactive playbook buttons (discord.py bot)
+- Slash command `/playbooks` in Discord to bring up interactive playbook buttons
-- Docker deployment ready (runs both FastAPI and discord.py bot in one container)
+- Docker deployment ready
-- Async FastAPI backend for high performance

 ## Requirements

 - Python 3.11+
 - Docker (optional, for containerized deployment)
-- A Discord application with a public key and bot token
+- A Discord application with a bot token
 - SemaphoreUI environment with configured 'Integrations' for your playbooks

 ## Setup